Into the Wild: Baffin & West Greenland - 13 Days - $6,495

 Discovery Fund Fee

-The Discovery Fee is a contribution of $250 per person that is included in the cost of your trip.
-It is used to support local projects in the areas you will be travelling through, helping to ensure the longevity and success of educational, environmental and cultural initiatives in the regions we visit.
+The Discovery Fee of US$250 per person is included in the cost of your trip.
+This is used to support local projects in the areas you will be travelling through, helping to ensure the longevity and success of educational, environmental and cultural initiatives in the regions we visit.

-Mountain Biking - typically only during community visits and not on expedition stops, due to polar bears. $40 CDN per rental paid onboard.
+Mountain biking is available typically only during community visits and not on expedition stops, due to polar bears.
+CDN$40 per rental paid onboard.

 Single Supplement And Child Policy